Carol Peletier: Season 2

-In the season premiere "What Lies Ahead", walkers swarm the highway, and Sophia is lost in the woods after being chased by them.
-Carol casts the blame upon Rick for not staying with her as he finds her in the woods, chasing off the walkers who follow her but ultimately blames herself.
-In the episode "Cherokee Rose", Daryl Dixon (Norman Reedus) gives her a flower later on which inspires hope in her to keep strong and to believe in Sophia's survival.
-In the episode "Chupacabra", having been staying at the farm owned by Hershel Greene (Scott Wilson), she decides to cook dinner for Hershel and the rest of the group with Lori as a token of gratitude.
-During the dinner, she brings up a plate to Daryl and kisses him on the cheek, acknowledging how noble and caring he is (compared to her deceased husband).
-In the mid-season finale "Pretty Much Dead Already", Carol and Daryl begin to form a deeper bond, with her being concerned for his well-being.
-Glenn reveals to the group that Hershel's barn is full of walkers, and Sophia appears as one of the walkers in the barn.
+In the season premiere "What Lies Ahead", walkers swarm the highway and Sophia is lost in the woods after being chased by them.
+Carol casts the blame upon Rick for not staying with her, but ultimately blames herself.
+In the episode "Cherokee Rose" Daryl Dixon (Norman Reedus) gives Carol a flower, which inspires hope in her to stay strong and believe in Sophia's survival.
+In the episode "Chupacabra", while staying at the farm owned by Hershel Greene (Scott Wilson), she decides to cook with Lori for Hershel and the rest of the group as a token of gratitude.
+During the dinner, she brings a plate to Daryl and kisses him on the cheek, acknowledging how noble and caring he is (compared to her deceased husband).
+In the mid-season finale "Pretty Much Dead Already", Carol and Daryl begin to form a deeper bond, and she shows concern for his well-being.
+Glenn reveals to the group that Hershel's barn is full of walkers and they discover, to their horror, that Sophia is one of them.
 In the mid-season premiere "Nebraska", Carol refuses to attend Sophia's memorial service, saying that her daughter died a long time ago and the corpse at the farm was not Sophia.
 In the episode "Triggerfinger", Carol shows a conscious concern for Daryl's detachment from the group.
-She later lets him vent his frustration at her, as he mocks her for losing her family but soon apologizes and returns to the fold.
-Over time, Carol's meekness diminishes as she gains the self-confidence to stand up for herself.
-She grows tired of the arguments of the group, and refuses to choose the fate of their prisoner, Randall in the episode "Judge, Jury, Executioner."
-In the finale "Beside the Dying Fire", the group are chased off the farm by walkers.
+She later lets him vent his frustration at her; at first he mocks her for losing her family but soon apologizes and returns to the fold.
+Over time, Carol's gains self-confidence.
+She grows tired of the arguments of the group, and refuses to choose the fate of their prisoner, Randall, in the episode "Judge, Jury, Executioner."
+In the season finale "Beside the Dying Fire", the group are chased off the farm by walkers.
 Carol convinces the women to evacuate the farmhouse but is herself abandoned by Lori.
 Daryl rescues Carol on his motorcycle, and they eventually meet up with the remaining survivors.
-The slight blame she has cast upon Rick accumulates into outright questioning of his leadership.
+The slight blame she has cast upon Rick develops into outright questioning of his leadership.